Mario-228/ar_commerce/README.md

 ### 5. Run on Android device

-Connect your ARCore-compatible Android device and run:
+Connect your Android device (ARCore support is optional).
+Then run:

 ```bash
 flutter run